Shopify pre-orders vs Kickstarter

 Legal requirements

 Understanding pre-order legal obligations protects your business and builds customer trust.
-We’ve created a pre-order policy guide with free templates to help you draft compliant policies.

 In the United States, the FTC’s 30-Day Rule requires you to ship within the timeframe you advertise, or within 30 days if no timeframe is specified.
 If delays occur, notify customers and offer full refund options.

 Be transparent about pre-order status, delivery timelines, payment terms, and cancellation policies.
 If selling internationally, research requirements for the UK, EU, and Australia.
-For templates and more detail, use our pre-order policy guide and generator.

 Shopify pre-order shipping en route